KxSystems/docs/docs/wp/multi-thread/index.md

 There are however, some limitations on what operations can be executed in parallel.
 In order to maintain thread safety, kdb+ uses thread-local storage.
 Global variables may be read directly from the main thread but each thread maintains its own copy of local variables and arguments.

 To avoid concurrency issues, only the main thread may update global variables.
-Attempting to set or modify a global while in a slave thread will result in a noupdate error.
+Attempting to set or modify a global while in a secondary thread will result in a `noupdate` error.
 There are also restrictions on calling system commands while using `peach`.

 ```q
 q){update ex:”N” from `trade where sym=x} peach `GOOG`AAPL`YHOO